Density of Binary Disc Packings: The 9 Compact Packings: Local inequality for -tight triangles

-We computed the formulas of the derivatives of $E$ and $U$ with SageMath\footnote{It can be easily do by hand since it mainly amounts to use the cosine theorem to express the angle of a triangle as a function of its edge length, but we are not particularly interested in the formulas.}.
-We then use interval arithmetic, once again, to compute the extremal values over $\mathcal{T}_\varepsilon$: each variable $x_i$ is replaced by the interval. $[r_j+r_k, r_j+r_k+\varepsilon]$, where $r_j$ and $r_k$ denote the radii of the discs centered on the endpoints of the edge of length $x_i$.
-A computation yields:
+To compute the derivatives of $U$, it is convenient to assume that the threshold $l_e$ above which the edge potential comes into play is larger than $x+y+\varepsilon$, where $x$ and $y$ are the radii of the discs connected by the edge $e$.
+Indeed, the potential $U$ is then equal to the vertex potential $U_v$ over $\mathcal{T}_\varepsilon$, and the computation is much simpler.
+This assumption is largely satisfied in practice, as can be seen from the values given in Tables~\ref{tab:eps} and \ref{tab:LQ}\footnote{For example, for $x=y=1$ in the $i=1$ case, we have $x+y+\varepsilon=2.0078$ and $l_e=2.70$.}.
+We computed the formulas of the derivatives of $E$ and $U$ with SageMath\footnote{It can be done by hand since it mainly amounts to use the cosine theorem to express the angle of a triangle as a function of its edge length, but we are not particularly interested in the formulas.}.
+We then once again use interval arithmetic to compute the extreme values over $\mathcal{T}_\varepsilon$: each variable $x_i$ is replaced by the interval $[r_j+r_k, r_j+r_k+\varepsilon]$, where $r_j$ and $r_k$ denote the radii of the discs centered on the endpoints of the edge of length $x_i$.
+The computation yields:

 \begin{proposition} Let $i\in\{1,\ldots,9\}$.
 Take for $m_1$ and $m_r$ the lower bound given in Tab.~\ref{tab:m} or \ref{tab:m_c5}.
 Take for $Z_1$ and $Z_r$ the values given in Tab.~\ref{tab:Z}.
 Then, the local inequality $E(T)\geq U(T)$ holds for any $\varepsilon$-tight triangle of an FM-triangulation of a saturated packing by discs of radius $1$ and $r_i$ provided that $\varepsilon$ satisfies the upper bound given in Tab.~\ref{tab:eps}. \end{proposition}